 The story of Sudama and Krishna has a great value in the Hindu world of legends.
-Not only just in the Bhagavata Purana or Srimad Bhagavatam, but there are also many books where the story holds great importance.
-If you one doesn’t know, Sudama was a dear friend and a great devotee of Lord Krishna.
-Here we explore the legend behind the friendship of Sudama and Krishna.
+Not only just in the Bhagavata Purana or Srimad Bhagavatam but there are also many books where the story holds great importance.
+Sudama was a dear friend and a great devotee of Lord Krishna, if you don’t know.

 The Legend of Sudama and Lord Krishna

-Sudama had two children, but since he was poor, he led a very austere life.
+Sudama had two children, but he led a very austere life since he was poor.
 But his wife grew tired of the frugal life and asked him to seek help from Lord Krishna one day.
 However, Sudama felt ashamed of asking his friend for help.
 Sudama’s wife kept insisting.
-One fine day, he decided to go meet Krishna to talk about this.
-Yet, he felt like it would not be a good gesture to meet an old friend empty-handed.
+One fine day, he decided to meet Krishna to talk about this.
+Yet, he felt like meeting an old friend empty-handed would not be a good gesture.
 So, he took a handful of puffed rice for Lord Krishna.

 When Sudama reached Krishna’s place, Krishna was delighted and welcomed Sudama with great respect and warmth.
-He even washed his tired feet with sandalwood and warm water to make him relax, and let him sit on the throne.
+He even washed his tired feet with sandalwood and warm water to make him relax and let him sit on the throne.

 The grandeur made Sudama feel embarrassed about his gift.
-But, Krishna had seen the bag on his hand.
+But Krishna had seen the bag in his hand.
 Thus, he asked what he had in the bag, for which, Sudama replied by saying that it contained a handful of puffed rice.
-Krishna took the bag and ate a part of it, saying that it was the best thing that he had ever had.
+Krishna took the bag and ate a part of it, saying that it was the best thing he had ever had.

-Sudama lived there at the palace for two days, but still, could not ask for what he had come there for: to get some help.
-He felt embarrassed to ask for a personal favor, and thus, remained silent about it.
+Sudama lived there at the palace for two days but could not ask for what he had come there for to get some help.
+He felt embarrassed to ask for a personal favor and thus, remained silent about it.
 He left back home on the third day.
 Before leaving, Krishna embraced Sudama and requested Sudama to visit him again.
 Sudama said thank you.

-But when he got home, he was surprised when he saw that there no hut in his place.
+But when he got home, he was surprised when he saw that there was no hut in his place.
 Instead, there was a magnificent palace.
 And when his wife came out, she was wearing elegant, beautiful clothes.
 Sudama’s wife said that maybe it was Krishna’s doing, that he had tried to help his friend.